-Located on Hubbard Avenue in downtown Middleton, Wisconsin, the National Mustard Museum is open from 10 am to 5 pm, seven days a week — except New Years, Easter, Thanksgiving and Christmas.
-DURING THE WINTER WE ARE CLOSED ON TUESDAYS (Jan 2 – Mar 28, 2017).
+Located on Hubbard Avenue in downtown Middleton, Wisconsin, the National Mustard Museum is open from 10 am to 5 pm, typically seven days a week (except New Years Day, Easter, Thanksgiving and Christmas).
+Please see our Hours of Operation for any seasonal adjustments to our schedule.

 The best part?
 It’s FREE!

 Admission to the National Mustard Museum is FREE … although the best way for the Museum to remain free is to encourage visitors to drop a donation in our Donation Box, make a tasty purchase in the Museum’s Gift Shop or online store, or make a donation online.
 Help us keep the mustard flowing for generations to come!